microsoft/playwright/docs/src/codegen.md

 To record from a specific point in your test move your cursor to where you want to record more actions and then click the **Record at cursor** button from the Testing sidebar.

 **Important:** This feature does not start the test and execute the lines before the cursor.
-It only attaches to an existing VSCode web view and gets it into recording mode.
-You have to get VSCode web view into a correct state manually.
-The easiest way to do this is by adding a breakpoint where you want to continue recording, starting the test in debugging mode and exiting the debugger after it stops at your breakpoint.
-You have to have 'Show browser' checked in the sidebar in order for VSCode web view to remain open after exiting the debugger.
+It only attaches to an existing VSCode-launched browser instance and gets it into recording mode.
+You have to get the browser into a correct state manually before starting to record.
+The easiest way to do this is by adding a breakpoint where you want to continue recording, starting the test in debugging mode and stopping the debugger after it pauses at you breakpoint.
+After stopping debugger you can start recording the test at cursor.
+You have to have 'Show browser' checked in the sidebar in order for VSCode-launched browser to remain open after exiting the debugger.

 ![record at cursor in vs code](https://github.com/microsoft/playwright/assets/13063165/77948ab8-92a2-435f-9833-0944da5ae664)